 Contextual Studies 2: Contemporary Film and Ideology (20 credits)

-Shifting the focus to films made in the last 30 years, you’ll explore the intersection of film practice and cultural/political ideologies.
+Shifting the focus to films made in the last 30 years, this unit looks at the intersection of film practice and cultural/political ideologies.

 Fiction Production (40 credits)